-SoM DTSI file: Includes the processor 'dtsi' and contains definitions for all devices that are located on the SOM, such as eMMC flash
+SOM DTSI file: Includes the processor 'dtsi' and contains and enables nodes for all buses/devices located on the SOM (e.g. eMMC flash).

-Carrier Board DTSI file: Peripherals whose signals are routed through the SOM but whose hardware is located on the carrier board are defined in the carrier board 'dtsi', such as MMC
+Carrier Board DTSI file: Peripherals whose signals are routed through the SOM but whose hardware is located on the carrier board are defined and enabled in the carrier board 'dtsi' (e.g. SD card).